Preparing Now for Missionary Life Later

 Begin to look at spending in a different light.
 What do I want and what do I really need?
 What things must I have and what things are dispensable?
 You may have never thought about this before.
 The reality is the options for clothing, food, household items, and electronics will be drastically limited by the lack of availability, different options, or the increased cost of obtaining some of them.
 Instead of being shocked by what you cannot purchase then, reevaluate your wants now and find out what it is you really do not need.

 Living on the mission field typically leads to a healthier lifestyle.
-You tend to eat better and exercise more if nothing else because people walk to more places than people who live in the States.
+You tend to eat better and exercise more because in most other countries people walk much more than people who live in the States.
 Start exercising and eating healthier now.
 Moving, adapting to a new culture, and learning to live in new surroundings are tiring enough.
 Why not reduce some of the physical stress by getting into better shape now which will certainly help you then?
-Not to mention, being healthier now will lead to fewer physical problems down the road.
+Being healthier now will lead to fewer physical problems down the road.

 When we think this way our possessions, income, comforts, and conveniences do not seem all that significant any more.
 They are no longer pursuits which drive us day to day, but Christ and His salvation for others takes preeminence in our minds.
 What begins to happen is that when you think in this manner you declutter your life.
 In essence, it becomes that much easier to pick up and go.
 No longer do you have the attachment to so many physical things you do not think you can part with, your routines, habits, and endeavors which might hold you back.
 Having an eternal perspective frees you to enjoy your heavenly citizenship (Philippians 3:19) while moving about the earth He created to share His salvation and His Word with the people He created.